abs-tudelft/sbd/src/lab3/assignment.md

 ### Producing updates

-The updates are to be sent over a Kafka stream with a key-value-pair `<Long, Long>`, where the key is the ID of the city where the check-in was made, and the value is the number of check-ins within our window.
+The updates are to be sent over a Kafka stream with a key-value-pair `<String, String>`, where the key is the ID of the city where the check-in was made, and the value is the number of check-ins within our window.

 For example, if we receive the following JSONs on the `events` stream: